mabartlett/TCSS422Notes/index.md

 ## What Is an Operating System?

 The **operating system** (OS) handles the communication between input/output devices and CPU/memory.
 It is a resource manager that handles the hardware for one's programs.
 An operating system is *software*.
+In one sentence the OS is responsible for running programs, sharing memory, and interacting with devices.
 Many operating systems are written in **C**, so that's the language we'll be using in this class.
 It's more predictable than a higher-level language like Java or Python.
 [The GNU C Reference Manual](https://www.gnu.org/software/gnu-c-manual/gnu-c-manual.html) is a great resource.
 Here's what a simple program in C looks like:

 {% highlight c %}
 #include <stdio.h>